Giveth/notification-center/README.md

 2. Requests are validated and processed through middleware
 3. Notifications are stored in PostgreSQL
 4. Real-time notifications are cached in Redis
-5. Notifications are delivered to appropriate channels (email, push, etc.)
+5. Notifications are delivered to appropriate users through Ortto API to send emails and manage tags

 ## 3. Getting Started